akosteski/CSC4710/README.md

     o	Assisted with creating the root page and client page

     o   Created jsp files necessary for the front end of the project

+     o Created all SQL Statements for project

+     THIS PROJECT STARTING FROM PART 1 WAS DONE SOLELY BY ALEKSANDAR KOSTESKI